Khachaturyan sisters case: Investigation

 In mid-August, the investigation recognised Khachaturyan’s "immoral actions" towards his daughters and confirmed the fact of psychological and sexual abuse.
-Although the court first rejected the petition on house arrest, at the end of September, the youngest and middle sisters were released from the detention centre.
-For three months, they were prohibited to perform certain activities such as using the Internet, as well as communicating with some relatives and the media.
+Although the court first rejected the petition on house arrest, on 27 September, it granted a motion of the investigator to release the sisters from the detention center.
+They were required to stay in separate flat and barred from leaving their places at night, using any means of communication including telephone or Internet, as well as contacting anyone besides their lawyers and investigators.
+On 18 October, the Moscow City Court satisfied the defense appeal against the measure, allowing the sisters to talk to anyone unrelated to their case.

 The sisters’ uncle, Genadik Musaelya, was recognised as a victim in the investigation.
 Together with his wife Naira Khachaturyan, who is also Mikhail’s sister, Musaelya has filed a complaint against the girls’ release from the detention centre.
 Despite the fact that the defendants themselves abandoned their father’s inheritance, some relatives, speaking in the media, accused them of mercenary motives.
 Furthermore, their grandmother cancelled Krestina's registration in the apartment.

-On 14 June 2019, investigators charged sisters with "a murder committed by a group of people following a premeditated conspiracy", which implies a term of imprisonment of 8 to 20 years.
-Prosecutors have designated the "unlawful acts of violence by the father" as the motive for the murder.
-In response to this, the lawyers directed complaints to the Chairman of the Investigative Committee, Alexander Bastrykin.
-The defense insists that the investigation should recognize self-defense as the main motive for urging girls to the crime.
-The investigators also asked for a one-month extension of the ban on certain acts for the sisters.
-On 26 June, the petition was granted, so the prohibition was extended until 28 July, and later was extended even further.
+On 14 June 2019, investigators announced the conclusion of the investigation, reiterating that the sisters were finally charged with a murder committed by a group of people following a premeditated conspiracy.
+"Unlawful acts of violence by the father" were mentioned as the motive for the murder.
+In response, the lawyers filed complaints to the Chairman of the Investigative Committee, Alexander Bastrykin.
+The defense insisted that the investigation should recognize self-defence as the main motive for urging the girls to the crime.

 On 11 July 2019, it was reported that the Investigative Committee planned to posthumously charge Mikhail Khachaturyan with torture, violent acts of a sexual nature, and forcing participation in sexual act.

-In early 2020, it was reported that Deputy Prosecutor General Viktor Grin refused to sign an indictment against the sisters, suggesting that the investigators should reclassify the charges from murder to necessary self-defense.
-Investigators objected, however the Prosecutor General Yuri Chaika insisted on the order, stressing that additional psychological and psychiatric evaluations were needed.
+In early 2020, it was reported that Deputy Prosecutor General Viktor Grin refused to sign the indictment against the sisters, suggesting that the investigators should reclassify the charges from murder to necessary self-defence.
+Investigators objected, however, the Prosecutor General Yuri Chaika insisted on the order, stressing that additional psychological and psychiatric evaluations were needed.

 By 13 May, additional investigation had been completed, and the murder charges remained in place.
 In July, the Prosecutor General's office approved the indictment.